WHAT IS THC

 - Improving appetite in HIV/AIDS patients

 - Improving Sleep

 As with any drug, there are some risks and side-effects associated with long term use.
 They can include:

 - Thinking, reasoning or memory problems

 The Government of Canada provides a very comprehensive document on the short term and long term health effects of cannabis.
 It is definitely worthwhile reading.

-FDA Disclaimer: Any claims or statements made about the possible health benefits conferred by any CBD or marijuana products have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, prevent or cure any disease.
+FDA Disclosure: Any claims or statements made about the possible health benefits conferred by any CBD or marijuana products has not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, prevent or cure any disease.